Non Disclosure Agreement

 - NON-CIRCUMVENTION AGREEMENT: The Seller has entered into an agreement providing that Seller shall pay a fee to the listing broker if, during the term of that agreement or up to twenty-four months thereafter, the Business is transferred to a buyer introduced by the listing broker or a cooperating broker.
 Buyer shall conduct all inquiries into and discussions about the Business solely through Broker and shall not directly contact the Seller or the Seller’s representatives.
 Should Buyer purchase all or part of the stock or assets of Business, acquire any interest in, or become affiliated in any capacity with Business without Broker’s participation, or in any way interfere with Brokers’ right to a fee, Buyer shall be liable to the listing broker and the cooperating broker for such fee and any other damages including reasonable attorney’s fees and costs.

 - FURTHER TERMS: Neither Buyer nor Buyer’s agents will contact Seller’s employees, customers, landlords, or suppliers, nor linger, or otherwise observe the Business, without Seller’s consent.
 For three years, Buyer shall not directly or indirectly solicit for employment any employees of Seller.
 Broker may act as a dual agent representing both Buyer and Seller.
 Seller and Seller’s successors are specifically intended to be beneficiaries of the duties and obligations of this Agreement and may prosecute any action at law or in equity necessary to enforce its terms and conditions as though a party hereto.
 This Agreement can only be modified in writing, signed by both Broker and Buyer.
 Waiver of any breach of this Agreement shall not be a waiver of any subsequent breach.
 This Agreement supersedes all prior understandings or agreements between the parties with respect to its subject matter.
 This Agreement shall be construed under and governed by the laws of the State of California.
 The venue for any action instituted to enforce any terms of the Agreement shall be in the county in which the Business is located.
-This Agreement may be signed in counterparts and faxed and electronic signatures may be considered as originals.
+This Agreement may be signed electronically with an acknowledgement including initials and/or date or in counterparts and faxed.
+Any electronic signatures may be considered as originals.
 If Buyer is a corporation, partnership or other such entity, the undersigned executes this Agreement on behalf of Buyer and warrants that he/she is duly authorized to do so.
 Buyer acknowledges receipt of a fully completed copy of this Agreement